 Another way to address overlapping points and large datasets is clustering.
 You can now cluster Arcade-driven styles such as predominance and relationship.
 You can also cluster layers with Arcade-driven attributes.
-Clustering in Map Viewer Beta is a lot faster and can handle significantly more points compared to the 50,000-point limit in the classic Map Viewer.
+Clustering in Map Viewer is a lot faster and can handle significantly more points compared to the 50,000-point limit in the Classic Map Viewer.
 Plus, you get a nice, customizable pop-up whenever you turn on clustering.

 Why should I use Map Viewer Beta?